jaesonnn/jaesonnn/README.md

   </div>

-<p> I'm a driven and analytical network administrator from San Miguel, Belize, with a passion for problem-solving.
+<p> I'm a driven and analytical network administrator from the Toledo District in Belize, with a passion for problem-solving.
 As an Information Technology major, I've honed my skills in a variety of technologies, including C++, Python, PHP, ReactJS, and mark-up languages for web development. </p>

 <p> In my current role as a network administrator, I thrive on the challenge of keeping systems running smoothly and securely, and I enjoy working with teams to identify and solve complex technical issues.
 I'm committed to staying up-to-date on the latest technologies and industry trends, and I'm always looking for new opportunities to learn and grow as a professional.</p>